 During the Peloponnesian War (431-404 BC) Cyzicus was the subject of Athenians and Lacedaemonians conquests.
 In 410 BC the great naval battle took place near the city.
-As the result the Athenian fleet with the help from its allies completely destroyed the Spartan naval power.
+As a result, the Athenian fleet with the help from its allies completely destroyed the Spartan naval power.

 The golden era of Cyzicus came after the Peloponnesian War, ie. from the beginning of the 4th century BC.
 Then, as the result of the prolonged wars, the military power of Athens and Miletus was diminished.
 Formally, from 387 BC Cyzicus was under Persian control and in 334 BC it was conquered by the Macedonian army led by Alexander the Great.
 As the confirmation of Cyzicus importance in the ancient world one can mention that the golden coins minted there (called cyzicenus) were accepted as the basic currency unit in the Mediterranean Sea region.

-During the Greek and Roman periods Cyzicus was an important center of artistic activities.
+During the Greek and Roman periods, Cyzicus was an important center of artistic activities.
 In the Roman Empire era the temple dedicated to Hadrian was erected in the city.
-This Roman emperor who reign in the years 117-138 BC was included in the Greek pantheon as the 13th Olympian god.
+This Roman emperor who reigned in the years 117-138 BC was included in the Greek pantheon as the 13th Olympian god.

 The gradual decline of Cyzicus was caused by the series of catastrophic earthquakes that lasted from 443 to 1063 AD.
 The temporary conquest by Arabs in 674 AD also contributed to the downfall of the city's power.
-In 11 th century AD the city was half abandoned and its last inhabitants left Cyzicus in the 13th centruy, when the Kapıdağ Peninsula was occupied by the crusaders.
+In the 11th century AD the city was half abandoned and its last inhabitants left Cyzicus in the 13th century, when the Kapıdağ Peninsula was occupied by the crusaders.